-To sweat, or not to sweat?
-That’s the question.
-In other words, we’ll do whatever we need to do to smell good — or at least not smell bad — but does that mean it’s better to control the odor our bodies naturally produce with deodorant or to stop the problem at its source with antiperspirant?
-When it concerns our grooming, it’s best to get a professional perspective on whether using one or the other is better, we spoke to Mia Saini Duchnowski, co-founder and CEO of Oars+Alps, and Dr. Corey Hartman, dermatologist and spokesperson for Old Spice.
+We’ll do whatever we need to do to smell good — or at least to not smell bad.
+But does that mean it’s better to control the odor our bodies naturally produce with deodorant or to stop the problem at its source with antiperspirant?
+When it concerns our grooming, it’s best to get a professional perspective on whether to use one over the other.
+We spoke to Mia Saini Duchnowski, co-founder and CEO of Oars+Alps, and Dr. Corey Hartman, dermatologist and spokesperson for Old Spice, to help us out.

 An antiperspirant’s No. 1 benefit is that it eliminates wetness.
 Guys who are really bothered by wet underarms when the mercury starts to climb clearly fall into this camp.
 It may also be a concern in the workplace, where damp armpits during a big client presentation might be interpreted as nervousness.
 And don’t get us started on how that can complicate a first date.

 “Antiperspirant contains aluminum salts, which act to plug and deactivate sweat glands, preventing perspiration and sweating,” says Hartman.
 “Our underarms are prone to moisture and odor.
 Deodorant fights the odor that comes when sweat mixes with bacteria.”

 “Deodorant protects against odor,” agrees Duchnowski, “But antiperspirant is like putting duct tape on your armpits.
 It blocks sweat glands from making sweat.
 Sure, that controls wetness, but that’s not normal (for our bodies).
 Deodorant includes ingredients that kill the bacteria that lead to underarm odor.”

 “We use a proprietary blend that includes corn starch, which is acidic and kills the bacteria,” says Duchnowski.
 “When we work with guys who are switching from antiperspirant to deodorant, their biggest fear is that they are going to sweat too much.
 With regular use, sweat gets more normalized.
 It takes a little time for your body to go through a sort of ‘detox,’ and get used to what you are putting there.”

-When switching from an antiperspirant to a deodorant, and vice versa — or even changing products or brands within each category — it’s not uncommon to break out initially as your body adjusts to the newcomer.
+When switching from an antiperspirant to deodorant, and vice versa — or even changing products or brands within each category — it’s not uncommon to break out initially as your body adjusts to the newcomer.